 Before accepting the Video Vanguard Award at the 2018 VMAs, J. Lo proved why she was such a worthy recipient when she delivered a showstopping performance of a medley of two decades of hits, with assists from Ja Rule and DJ Khaled.

-As Ramona, the queen bee of a team of strippers-turned-hustlers, J.Lo commands the screen whether she’s showing off her denim swimwear line or her incredible pole-dancing moves.
-Time will tell if it earns her an Oscar, but if nothing else, her turn in the film proves what we’ve known for years: She’s a bona fide star.
+As Ramona, the queen bee of a team of strippers-turned-hustlers, J.Lo commands the screen whether she's showing off her denim swimwear line or her incredible pole-dancing moves.
+The role earned her major awards buzz, but ultimately no Oscar nomination.
+Still, her turn in the film proves what we've known for years: She's a bona fide star.